turingschool/front-end-curriculum/lessons/module-1/aria-accessibility.md

 ### Roles ###

-Roles define what an element IS - what function it serves on the page.
+Roles define what an element is - what function it serves on the page.

 These can be either **implicit** or **explicit**.